tfabris/BlueGigaEmpeg/README.md

       SET
       Displays Bluetooth module's current settings.

+      LIST
+      Displays a list of current actively connected devices, including all AVRCP and A2DP channel details.

       SET BT PAIR
       Displays Bluetooth module's current list of paired devices.

       SET BT PAIR *
       Deletes all saved Bluetooth pairings on the Bluetooth module.
 The asterisk is important, it's the part that does the deleting.

       SET CONTROL RECONNECT *
       Turns off automatic reconnection attempts on the Bluetooth module until the next time it pairs up with something.

       RESET
       Reboots the Bluetooth module, saving current settings.
 Does not erase any existing saved Bluetooth pairings nor change any settings.

       SET RESET
       Resets the Bluetooth chip itself to its factory defaults.
 Does not remove existing pairings, those are still kept.
 Note: you should restart the Arduino after using "SET RESET" in order to have it apply its customized default settings to the Bluetooth chip again.

 See the iWrap 6.x command reference and the AVRCP command reference documents, linked in the ["Resources"](#resources) section, for more details on the